heslabs/vu13p_base_v24p2/spsemi.md

 ```

 ---
-### Connecting WiFi router and find the IP address of Zynq module
+### Connecting WiFi router and find the IP address of ZYNQ module

 ```
 https://192.168.72.1